 The Philip’s operated Rainbow Lodge until 1948 when they sold it to Alec and Audrey Greenwood.
 After retirement, the Philip’s chose to live on Alta Lake for the rest of their lives.

 Both had a chance to witness major changes to their beloved valley, as Alex passed away in 1968 at the age of 86 and Myrtle lived until the ripe old age of 95.
 Today, one of Whistler’s elementary schools is still known as Myrtle Philip Community School in her honour.

 Unfortunately, Rainbow Lodge burned down in 1977, but today the area has been renewed as Rainbow Park.
 Some of the original guest cabins and a replica of “the Bridge of Sighs” are still standing at the park, right next to Whistler’s largest public beach.

-Inspired by the exciting success of the 1960 Squaw Valley Olympics, a group of Vancouver businessmen began to dream of building a ski resort and bringing the Winter Olympics to the Coast Mountains, just north of Vancouver.
+Inspired by the exciting success of the 1960 Squaw Valley Olympics in California, a group of Vancouver businessmen began to dream of building a ski resort and bringing the Winter Olympics to the Coast Mountains, just north of Vancouver.
 The Garibaldi Olympic Development Association (GODA) was formed, led by Norwegian-born Franz Wilhelmsen, and soon after, London Mountain in Garibaldi Provincial Park was chosen as their potential site.
 At this time there was still no road, no electricity, no piped water and no sewers servicing Alta Lake, at the foot of London Mountain.